llobato/docs/docs/other/install-gwms-frontend.md

 -   `yum install --enablerepo=osg-testing glideinwms-vofrontend`: The most recent production release, still in testing phase.
 This will usually match the current tarball version on the GlideinWMS home page.
 (The osg-release production version may lag behind the tarball release by a few weeks as it is verified and packaged by OSG).
 Note that this will also take the osg-testing versions of all dependencies as well.
 -   `yum install --enablerepo=osg-upcoming glideinwms-vofrontend`: The most recent development series release, i.e. version 3.3 release.
 This has newer features such as cloud submission support, but is less tested.

-Note that these commands will install default condor configurations with all services on one node.
+Note that these commands will install default HTCondor configurations with all services on one node.

 ### Installing GlideinWMS Frontend on Multiple Nodes (Advanced)